 • Cleaning Bar Groove and Oil Hole

 A well-maintained chainsaw not only assures smoother operation but also extends the lifespan of your tool, ultimately saving you money on replacement costs in the long run.
-Regular maintenance also helps prevent unnecessary accidents and ensures you get optimal performance from your chainsaw.
+Regular maintenance also helps prevent unnecessary accidents and ensures optimal performance from your chainsaw.

 – Importance of Straight Cutting in Chainsaw Operation